gonzalez-aj/staygoldcowboy-client/README.md

 - [MVP ERD made with dbdiagrom.io](https://dbdiagram.io/d/64809033722eb77494910894)
 <img width="500" alt="Stay Gold, Cowboy MVP ERD" src="https://user-images.githubusercontent.com/114124374/247436507-046a0270-51ee-4d4e-95a8-e74861da2cf6.png">

-- Assumption: Art can have many tags, and tags can be associated with many pieces of art.
+- Assumption: Art can have many tags, and tags can be associated with many pieces of art

 ## Code Snippet
 Set PropTypes for MVP